bitnami/charts/bitnami/vault/README.md

 <!--- app-name: HashiCorp Vault -->

-# Bitnami package for HashiCorp Vault
+# Bitnami Secure Images Helm chart for HashiCorp Vault

 Vault is a tool for securely managing and accessing secrets using a unified interface.
 Features secure storage, dynamic secrets, data encryption and revocation.